mctavishmcardle/gira/.gira/6-advanced-ticket-listing.gira.md

 TODO

+# Advanced ticket listing

-* filtering by field
+* sorting by fields
-    * e.g. status
+* options for which fields to display